 Boyd: “I have no relationship with Miss Bardot–only in the professional sense.
 I am a professional actor, she is a professional actress…I know why they (rumors) started.
 Recently I have taken Miss Bardot out to dine on a couple of occasions in Almeria.
 But we were not alone- always with a bunch of friends.
 (El Paso Herald Post, March 2, 1968)

-The below Photoplay article from 1968 on the set of Shalako gives some great insight into Boyd’s state of mind about Bardot.
+A Photoplay article from 1968 on the set of Shalako gives some great insight into Boyd’s state of mind about Bardot.
 The author was convinced that something was afoot between the two actors and tries to probe for answers.
 Boyd describes Bardot as “fascinating” and “marvelous”, and simply gushes about her womanly attributes.
 He also seems protective about her as well.

 “But it is impossible not to see her also as a woman – she’s everything.
 There’s a great deal of the child-woman in her, but she is also a very exotic woman.
 She is her own woman – in every way.